Myawaddy: History

 On 6 August 2010, a bomb exploded in the car park of a crowded market in Myawaddy, killing two men and seriously injuring four others.

+On 5 April 2024, during the Myanmar civil war, a combined force of PDF and KNLA fighters captured major military bases on the outskirts of the city.
+Nearly 500 junta troops surrendered, leaving junta forces in Myawaddy isolated and under pressure.
+On 10 April 2024, remaining junta forces withdrew from Myawaddy and retreated to the Thai border.
+The KNLA subsequently took control of the entire township.
+Later reports indicate the KNLA never took the entire town.

+On 24 April, the town was recaptured by Junta forces, after the KNLA was forced to withdraw, after a heavy firefight.

 Economy

-Myawaddy is home to one of 7 official border trade posts with Thailand, and opened on 16 september 1998.
+Myawaddy is home to one of 7 official border trade posts with Thailand and opened on 16 September 1998.
 In 2022, total trade volume at the border post stood at US$1.872 billion, making it the second busiest trade port on the Thai-Burmese border after Htikhi.

-The border-crossing is a major route for the export of Myanmar's gems, many of which have their provenance changed once across the border.
+The border-crossing is a major route for the export of Myanmar's gems, many of which have their claimed provenance changed once across the border.
 The India–Myanmar–Thailand Trilateral Highway connection to Myawaddy opened in August 2015.

 Tourism

-Under the new agreement between Thailand and Myanmar governments, travelers who cross the border from Myawaddy-Mae Sot Friendship bridge are allowed to stay in Mae Sot for seven days.
-The new agreement has been effective from 1 October 2016.
+Under an agreement between Thailand and Myanmar governments, travelers who cross the border from Myawaddy-Mae Sot Friendship bridge are allowed to stay in Mae Sot for seven days.
+The new agreement has been effective from October 2016.